aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/pdf-to-word/_index.md

 weight: 20
 ---

 Сonvert **PDF to Word** documents.
-The converter engine turns a PDF document into a "flow" Word format with a high precision and quality.
+The converter engine turns a PDF document into a "flow" Word file format with high precision and quality.
 It merges multiple paragraphs into one section, converts tables and lists into native Word tables and lists, etc. so that document can then be naturally edited in Microsoft Word.

 Aspose Words conversion engine is deliberately focused on conversion document structure into a "flow" format.
 The resulting document will be "editable" but some complex formatting might appear different from the original document.